Travis Morrison

-Travis Morrison (born December 16, 1972) is an American musician and web developer from the Northern Virginia suburbs of Washington, D.C., United States.
+Travis Morrison (born December 16, 1972) is an American musician and web developer from Northern Virginia, United States.
 He is best known as leader of indie-rock band The Dismemberment Plan and as a solo artist.

 Early life

 After picking up various instruments around age 12, Morrison stuck with guitar and began forming bands throughout his high school days at Lake Braddock Secondary School in Fairfax County, Virginia.
 He was on Lake Braddock's English Team and claimed to be "pathetically happy" upon defeating the english team of Thomas Jefferson High School for Science and Technology one year.

 After "getting out of Fairfax" he attended The College of William and Mary in Williamsburg, Virginia for three years before dropping out to pursue a band.
 He worked at the campus radio station WCWM, which he claimed was "worth tuition right there."
 At WCWM he became well versed in many types of music, "from John Coltrane to German art rock."
 He continues to have wide-ranging musical taste to this very day, having claimed to enjoy everything from Britney Spears, Gladys Knight, XTC, Fugazi, Ludacris and Go-go.
 He finds additional inspiration in the music of Harry Nilsson, which he often listens to before a concert.